zigius/docs/content/docs/reference/pkg/kubernetes/core/v1/service.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}If specified and supported by the platform, this will restrict traffic through the cloud-provider load-balancer will be restricted to the specified client IPs.
+    <dd>If specified and supported by the platform, this will restrict traffic through the cloud-provider load-balancer will be restricted to the specified client IPs.
 This field will be ignored if the cloud-provider does not support the feature."
-More info: https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/{{% /md %}}</dd>
+More info: https://kubernetes.io/docs/tasks/access-application-cluster/configure-cloud-provider-firewall/</dd>

     <dt class="property-optional"
             title="Optional">